Just What I Needed: Composition

 "Just What I Needed" is a new wave and power pop song, described as having a "hard rock punch".
 The song's opening riff was borrowed from "Yummy Yummy Yummy" by the Ohio Express.
 It also features a prominent keyboard riff performed by Greg Hawkes.
 The lyric "wasting all my time-time" is a reference to "Sister Ray" by the Velvet Underground, a band Ocasek credited as one of his favorites.
 The song was sung by the Cars' bassist Benjamin Orr, in a performance that Ultimate Classic Rock described as "perfect."

+Classic Rock History critic Emily Fagan described the lyrics as exploring "themes of romantic indifference and attraction through its catchy, somewhat ironic chorus: 'I guess you’re just what I needed, I needed someone to bleed.'"
+Fagan felt that the lyrics are relatable to listeners because they "convey a sense of ennui and detachment, yet they’re delivered with a palpable sense of engagement."

 In 2003, pop rock band Fountains of Wayne would in turn copy the Cars' take on the riff for their song "Stacy's Mom".
 This prompted Ric Ocasek to say the opening was a sample; however, the band has insisted they "got it right".

+The cover has the same photo as the cover of The Cars, though cropped differently, and features singer and model Nataliya Medvedeva.

 Release

 "Just What I Needed" was released as a single in 1978 prior to the release of The Cars, backed with "I'm in Touch with Your World".
 The song peaked at number 27 on the US Billboard Hot 100 and number 17 on the UK Singles Chart, as well as number 38 in New Zealand.
 The single was the Cars' most successful of the songs on The Cars in the United States, with follow-up singles "My Best Friend's Girl" and "Good Times Roll" charting at numbers 35 and 41, respectively.

 "Just What I Needed" appeared on multiple compilation albums, among them being Greatest Hits, Just What I Needed: The Cars Anthology, Shake It Up & Other Hits, Complete Greatest Hits, The Essentials, and Classic Tracks.
 It appeared on the soundtracks for the films Boys Don’t Cry, Over the Edge and 200 Cigarettes.
 The song was also featured in an advertising campaign by Circuit City in 2004.
 "Just What I Needed" has since been covered by several artists, including by the Strokes with Jarvis Cocker in 2011, the Killers in 2018, and the Red Hot Chili Peppers in 2019.
+In 2016, American rock band Car Seat Headrest interpolated "Just What I Needed" into their own song "Just What I Needed/Not Just What I Needed" for their album Teens Of Denial; however, Ric Ocasek prohibited the band from using the song due to a lyrical change, leading to the creation of "Not What I Needed" and the recall and destruction of a considerable amount of Teens Of Denial CDs and vinyl records.